Back-to-back inclusive dijets in DIS at small $x$: Gluon Weizs\"acker-Williams distribution at NLO: NLO hard factors from virtual diagrams

 The integral in the second line is the leftover contribution from the subtraction of the slow gluon phase space between $z_f$ and $z_1$.
 It does not need to be computed as it will cancel with the $C_F$ dependent slow gluon counterterm of diagram $\rm V_1$, as we shall see in the next section.
 Without this important cancellation, the integral in the second line would generate double logarithms of the rapidity factorization scale $z_f$, spoiling rapidity factorization.

-Finally, the diagram $\rm SE_1'$ obtained by quark-antiquark exchange ($z_1\leftrightarrow z_2$), and the complex conjugate terms must be added together to obtain the final self-energy contributions of gluons crossing the shockwave to the back-to-back di-jet cross-section.
+Finally, the diagram $\rm SE_1'$ obtained by quark-antiquark exchange ($z_1\leftrightarrow z_2$), and the complex conjugate terms must be added together to obtain the final self-energy contributions of gluons crossing the shockwave to the back-to-back dijet cross-section.

 \paragraph{Order of magnitude of neglected terms.} To summarize our discussion thus far, we showed that the leading term in the correlation expansion of $\rm SE_1\times LO$ can be factorized into a perturbative hard factor and a nonperturbative WW TMD distribution.
 Our method relied on